Antidepressants Without Sexual Side Effects

 Sexual Side Effects From Antidepressants

-Sexual side effects from antidepressants encompass a range of disturbances that can affect both men and women.
-Commonly reported issues include decreased libido (loss of sexual desire), difficulty achieving or maintaining erections in men, and difficulties reaching orgasm in both genders.
-Some individuals may experience delayed ejaculation or anorgasmia, which is the inability to achieve orgasm despite adequate stimulation.
+Some individuals may also experience delayed ejaculation or anorgasmia, which is the inability to achieve orgasm despite adequate stimulation.
 Additionally, some antidepressants can cause genital anesthesia, resulting in reduced sensitivity and pleasure during sexual activity.

 As such, it's hardly a surprise that some of the most common reasons for stopping antidepressants prematurely include intolerable side effects, such as sexual dysfunction and weight gain.
 Individuals struggling with the latter may want to read about the antidepressants without weight gain as a side effect.